 General Fund expenditures are closely monitored with all departments working together to limit their expenditures with minimal impact on currently provided public services.
-The City's total budgeted positions remained flat at 131.25 full-time equivalent positions.
-City staff received a cost of living increase of 2.38% in 2020.
+The City's total budgeted positions increased by 2.0 full-time equivalent positions for a total of 133.25 FTEs.
+City staff represented by a union received a 2% cost of living adjustment in 2021, while unrepresented staff received a 2.38% adjustment.